jhumelsine/jhumelsine.github.io/_posts/2025-03-07-house-divided.md

     }
 ```

 I rushed to stay on schedule.
-I didn't consider a design and I did not refactor.
+I didn't consider a design, and I did not refactor.
 Advent of Code’s daily schedule is an artificial deadline.
 Deadlines are self-imposed by developers either trying to keep up with others or just stay on schedule with the artificial deadline.

 Advent of Code is a microcosm of software development.
 There is always deadline pressure.
 Developers are often pressured to get the code working and deliver without considering a design or refactoring.
 TDD can only be effective when the code is refactored as part of the process.